fabrylab/pyTFM/docs/installation.rst

 .. formul

-You can also download and install the package in one step using the command line program git.
+You can also download and install the package in one step using the command line program "git".
-If you use the Anaconda Distribution, git can be installed with the command
+If you use the Anaconda Distribution, "git" can be installed with the command

     ``conda install git``